patternizer/glosat-py/README.md

 ### Using Standard Python

-The code should run with the [standard CPython](https://www.python.org/downloads/) installation and was tested in a conda virtual environment running a 64-bit version of Python 3.6+.
+The code should run with the [standard CPython](https://www.python.org/downloads/) installation and was tested in a conda virtual environment running a 64-bit version of Python 3.8.3.

-glosat-py scripts can be run from sources directly, once the dependencies in the requirements.txt are resolved.

-Run with:

-    $ python load-stations.py
-    $ python plot-prelim-stripes.py
-    $ python plot-prelim-maps.py
-    $ python plot-prelim-stations.py
+The glosat-py app instance can be run locally at [localhost](http://127.0.0.1:8050/) by calling:

-    $ python app.py
+    $ python index.py

 ## License